fasmide/remotemoe/readme.md

 * Allow your CI to run development branches that expose them-self for review.
 * Access remotely deployed Raspberry Pi's.

 remotemoe doesn't require its users to install, trust, or run any third-party software.
-It just uses plain old SSH, which is available everywhere these days.
+It uses plain old SSH, which is available everywhere these days.

 # What it's not
 It's no SaaS; if you need a reliable service, you're probably going to have to run it your self - any small cloud instance should do just fine...